 D. Heritage Magazine

 As a school project for the graphic design course, I designed a logo and layout for a magazine that includes featured designers that changed the world of graphic design and made an impact in the society.

-The Magazine is includes 22 pages with the cover page featuring the main topic in a way to attract the attention of the user.
+The Magazine includes 22 pages with the cover page featuring the main topic in a way to attract the attention of the user.
 The Logo used a century gothic typeface to feature the word heritage.
 The dot In “D.” was emphasized as a large circle hinting the sphere of the earth with the letter D making a transparent hollow on the majority of it referring to the design impact.
 The layout of each page was inspired by the specific designer that it was telling about.
-Different typefaces was used throughout the layouts and some advertisements were also designed and laid out in different pages too.
+Different typefaces were used throughout the layouts and some advertisements were also designed and laid out in different pages too.